-UNISON has around 63,000 young members.
-If you are a UNISON member and under 27 years of age you are automatically entitled to participate as a young member.
+UNISON has over 100,000 young members.
+If you are a UNISON member and aged 30 or under you are automatically entitled to participate as a young member.

 Young members’ groups work to:

 - encourage recruitment, organisation and participation of young workers

 - provide a powerful voice for young members

 - give young members the opportunity to develop the skills and knowledge necessary to participate in the union.